The Most Common Birth Injuries

 ● Caput succedaneum.
 Forceps or other extensive pressure on the skull can cause areas of swelling, bruising, or other discoloration of the scalp.
 Most often, caput succedaneum heals on its own and presents little to no danger to the newborn.

 ● Facial paralysis.
 Increased pressure on the baby’s face during the birth process can damage the delicate facial nerves.
 Since the nerves affect sensation and movement, babies may experience an inability to move the face at all, dependent on the extent of the damage.
 Usually, facial paralysis results from too-forceful use of forceps or vacuum extraction to remove the baby from the birth canal.

 ● Cephalohematoma.
 Bleeding underneath the cranial bone of a newborn may result from use of forceps.
 Usually, cephalohematoma presents with a raised bump on the head.
 It may clear up in a few weeks or months, but can lead to other complications such as jaundice, anemia, or meningitis.

 ● Spinal cord injuries.
 By far the most severe birth injuries, spinal cord injuries can cause extensive nerve damage.
 The extent of the spinal and nerve damage determines the outcome for the patient.
-Unfortunately, extensive spinal injuries can result in neurological problems, paralysis and even death.
+Unfortunately, extensive spinal injuries can result in neurological problems, brain injuries, paralysis and even death.
 Some believe that the use of forceps can contribute to or cause spinal cord injuries.